FETCH — retrieve rows from a query using a cursor

 wheredirection

-can be empty or one of: NEXT PRIOR FIRST LAST ABSOLUTEcount
+can be one of: NEXT PRIOR FIRST LAST ABSOLUTEcount

 RELATIVEcount